Protein by weight & activity

 56 g/day

-Caloric contribution
+Caloric share

 18% of 2000 kcal

-Protein: 18%
+Protein 18%

-Other: 82%
+Other 82%

 • Skinless poultry (chicken, turkey)